emabimusik/features-extractor/README.md

 https://github.com/emabimusik/features-extractor.git
 A very simple background changing  RBG color made with processing to control the  Wekinator output .
 One can use the outputs to control for example a sensor from the face mesh captured by the camera.

+This feature  extractor created from FaceOSC 14 inputs (Mac version)  from camera capture, with 3 outputs , processing project to control the 400 x 400 pixel size, for changing background colour ,  with processing 2.2 1 and OSCP5 ( see Readme) library.

 ## INPUT
 FaceOSC library that capture 14 inputs of the face's mesh from the camera.